How Holographic is the Dark Energy? A Spline Nodal reconstruction approach: Results and discussion

 \subsection{Union3}

-With respect to the DESI+SH0ES+Union3 dataset, the parameter constraints are summarized in the left panel of Figure~\ref{fig:triangle_both}, which displays the combined 1D and 2D posterior distributions for both cosmological and holographic parameters across the 0- to 3-Node models.
+With respect to the DESI+SH0ES+Union3 dataset, the parameter constraints are summarized in the left panel of Figure~\ref{fig:triangle_both}, which displays the combined 1D and 2D posterior distributions for both cosmological and holographic parameters across the models from 0 to 3-Nodes.
 The corresponding mean parameter values are also listed in the top panel of Table~\ref{tab:results} with uncertainties reported at $68\%$ confidence level (c. l.).

-In the simplest 0-Node model the dynamics of HDE is governed by the standard holographic parameter $c$ which is well constrained to $c = 0.784^{+0.06}_{-0.07}$ at $68\%$ c. l., consistent with previous constraints obtained from DESI DR1 data~\cite{li2024revisitingholographicdarkenergy}.
+In the simplest 0-Node model, the dynamics of HDE is governed by the standard holographic parameter $c$, which is well constrained to ${c = 0.69\pm0.04}$ at $68\%$ c.l., consistent with previous constraints obtained from DESI DR1 data~\cite{li2024revisitingholographicdarkenergy}.
 For this model, the reconstructed EoS is shown in the first row of Figure~\ref{fig:distances_unions} and exhibits a phantom-like behavior at present (\(\omega_{\rm de} < -1\)), transitioning to a quintessence-like regime near \(z \approx 0.25\), in agreement with the trends shown in Figure \ref{fig:combined_omega_de}.